Olga Mykhoparkina

 What we did:

 Takeaway: Your heading structure isn’t just about looks.
 When it reflects what the page actually covers, AI gets it, and so do your users.
+This is exactly what AI-first optimization is about – making your website’s mobile usability, desktop versions, and mobile version equally strong so search queries lead to relevant pages.

 Page: 8 Best AI Forecasting Tools in 2025 (Ranked & Compared)